HelmholtzAI-Consultants-Munich/PySDDR/README.md

             }
 ```

-In this example, ```formulas``` has two keys, *loc* and *scale*, corresponding to the two parameters of the Logistic distribution.
+In this example, ```formulas``` has two keys, 'loc' and 'scale', corresponding to the two parameters of the Logistic distribution.
 The features x1, x2, x3, x4 need to be structured data as they are given as input to the linear and smoothing terms (structured part).
 This means that the tabular data needs to have column names corresponding to the features, i.e. x1, x2, x3, x4.
 Feature x5 can be either structured or unstructured data - note that if it is unstructured data 'x5' should be a key value in the unstructured_data input.

 #### Deep Neural Networks

 The neural networks to be used in the PySDDR package are defined by the user.
 The user provides a name for each neural network, which will be the corresponding name in the ```formulas``` and the corresponding key of the ```deep_models_dict```.
-Each value of the dictionary is itself a dictionary with keys: ```model```, where the neural network architecture is defined, and ```output_shape```, where the user should specify the output size of the neural network.
+Each value of the dictionary is itself a dictionary with keys: 'model', where the neural network architecture is defined, and 'output_shape', where the user should specify the output size of the neural network.
 This will help build the ```SddrFormulaNet```.
 The architecture can be either given directly, defined in a local script, or a pytorch model can be used.

 **Examples**